PigeonProtocolConsortium/pigeon-go-cli/README.md

  * Current windows support is unknown (and unlikely to work in current state).
 Please report bugs.
  * Not published to RubyGems yet (see installation instructions below)
- * Single threaded use is assumed and is intended for a single user per OS process.
-It makes many design tradeoffs around that use case.
+ * Single threaded use is assumed.
+Built for a single user per OS process.
+Many design tradeoffs were made around that use case.
  * Bundling operations need performance tuning.
 Optimizations are planned and help is welcome.

 # Build From Source

 We are not yet on Rubygems.
-The gem will be released after we are fully compliant with the spec and have high test coverage stats.
+The gem will be released after we are fully compliant with the spec.

 In the meantime: